Flynn judge says pardon does not mean ex-national security adviser is innocent

 In reversing course, the Justice Department concluded that Flynn’s lies were not material to any valid counterintelligence or criminal investigation.
 The government also said it doubted that it could persuade a jury to convict him since key FBI officials who led the probe into potential Trump campaign ties to Russia had been discredited.

+Justice Department spokeswoman Kerri Kupec said Tuesday that “dismissal is, of course, the correct result.”

-In Tuesday’s opinion, Sullivan cast doubt on the government’s true reasons.
+In his opinion, Sullivan cast doubt on the government’s true reasons.

 The president has repeatedly attacked the Russia investigation as a “witch hunt” and embraced Flynn’s case as a rallying cry for his reelection campaign.
 For more than a year, Flynn attorney Sidney Powell has called the pursuit of Flynn a corrupt effort by the FBI and “deep-state” conspirators to “get Trump,” discussing the case several times with Trump, before taking a prominent legal role last month promoting Trump’s unsuccessful claims of voter fraud.